Search Engine Optimization

 Using all the data we’ve gathered up until now, you can start optimizing for the groups of keywords where you are not ranking well while your competitors do.

 After optimizing existing pages, move over to industry trends and high search value keywords that you can use in order to create valuable content pieces around them.
-Create various content clusters and start creating supporting blog posts around it.
-The content hub method is a great way to start out your blog in an organized and highly-targeted way.
+Create various content clusters and start creating supporting blog posts around them.

 Try writing long-form content packed with value and relevant information and the results might surprise you: you can easily rank for terms you haven’t optimized for, simply because your content interests your audience and is top-notch.